What is a Parent Coordinator, and what do they do?

 What happens if an agreement cannot be reached?

-It’s not often that solutions to contested issues cannot be reached once a Parent Coordinator is appointed or retained.
-If no agreement is reached, the issue is set for a hearing, and the parenting coordinator provides input to the judge.
+It’s not often that solutions to contested issues cannot be reached once a parent coordinator is appointed or retained.
+If no agreement is reached, the issue is set for a mediation and/or hearing, and the parenting coordinator provides input to the judge.

 A Parent Coordinators can guide you through dispute resolutions